 This position doesn't typically require a formal education.
 Employers usually prefer a minimum of a high school diploma or equivalency.
 Aspiring housekeeping inspectors who only speak one language may want to consider taking other language classes, such as Spanish.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2013, first-line supervisors of housekeeping and janitorial workers, including housekeeping inspectors, earned a mean annual salary of $38,380.
-Jobs for these workers were predicted to increase by 13% from 2012-2022, per the BLS, which is about average compared to all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2015, first-line supervisors of housekeeping and janitorial workers, including housekeeping inspectors, earned a mean annual salary of $40,060.
+Jobs for these workers were predicted to increase by 6% from 2014-2024, per the BLS.